sdwerwed/terraform-gitlab-provider-example/README.md

 #### Conclusion:

-Gitlab provider can be used for gitlab managment but the operator should be really careful, the operator might change some values and break the project as there are no contraints, also it requires time to create fully working modules, it will be more usefull as the manual operations takes much more time.
+Gitlab provider can be used for gitlab managment but the operator should be really careful, the operator might change some values and break the project as there are no contraints, also it requires time to create fully working modules, it will be more usefull once the manual operations takes a lot of time.

 #### Next steps: